snowplow/snowplow-gtm-tag-template-v3/README.md

 Make the changes you wish.
 Make sure the unit tests pass (in the **Tests** tab of the editor).
 Update the tests if necessary.

+> **NOTE:**  You must also agree to the `Community Template Gallery Terms of Service` on the info tab before exporting to make the sure the necesary licensing is in the template.

 Once you're done, follow these steps:

 1. **Save** the template in the template editor.